rayhog/aviator-jekyll-template/_documentation/overview.md

   * Nodes are Graph data records that are entities in the graph, such as software version or hardware.

-  * Nodes contain attributes, which are key-value pairs.
-Attributes are properties of a node that store data in key-value pairs, such as `{title: Excel}` or `{manufacturer: Microsoft}`.
+  * Nodes contain attributes, which provide data in key-value pairs such as `{title: Excel}` or `{manufacturer: Microsoft}`.

-  * Nodes are connected by relationships, which help you to query multiple nodes in a single qeury.
+  * Nodes are connected by relationships that you use to query multiple nodes in a single query.

   ###### The following diagram shows the nodes and relationships in the Technopedia database: